 Below are the links to the foundation subject standards.
-This statements explain what is required to met the standard for that subject, in that year group.
+These statements explain what is required to meet the standard for that subject, in that year group.

 We value all children as individuals and all staff aim to discover each pupil’s strengths and weaknesses and, through differentiation, allow each child to achieve their maximum potential.“The Curriculum consists of all the learning opportunities provided by a school.
 This includes timetabled lessons, visitor and visits, out of school activities and all attitudes, moral values and styles of behaviour promoted and supported by the school”.

 Knowledge forms the foundation of pupils' education and it is upon this certain skills can be developed by working from the Programmes of Study in the National Curriculum, which have been carefully mapped out to ensure progression from keys stage 1 until the end of key stage two.

 We aim to give our children a firm understanding and grounding in the basic subjects and place particular emphasis on Mathematics, English and Science.
 Other separate subject areas include Geography, History, Art, Design Technology, Computing, Religious Education, Music, Physical Education and French.
 Some of the foundation subjects are taught weekly, while other are blocked.
 The full range of foundation subjects are taught to all year groups to ensure a broad curriculum is enjoyed by all pupils.